callnow

 Once you open the liability account you’ve created, do you only see A/R?
 With this, let’s make sure you’ve set them up correctly, as well as the Receive payment.

-8. Type the amount of the Deposit or retainer into the Amount field.
+Enter the amount of the deposit or retainer in the Amount field.

 To record the Payment as a Deposit, here’s how: